impress-org/givewp/readme.txt

 * Enhancement: Optimized deleting a donation and all of its meta
 * Enhancement: Many under-the-hood improvements Gateway API
 * Enhancement: Updated Romanian currency symbol to RON
+* Enhancement: Logging system has built-in checks to redact sensitive information
 * Fix: Resolved a 3D Secure issue with PayPal Donations
 * Fix: Tags now work properly in the Offline Donations content
 * Fix: Improved error handling if an error occurs with PayPal Donations